RSE-Sheffield/git-github-zero-to-hero/content/01-getting-started-with-git-and-github/02-create-first-repo.md

 When a local directory becomes **initialised with git**, a **hidden `.git` folder is added** to it.
 It's now called a **repository**.
 You can initialise an existing project with git or a start with a completely new project.
 We'll start by creating a new repository.

-- In GitKraken, make sure you're logged in to GitHub.
+- In GitKraken Client, make sure you're logged in to GitHub.

 - Create a new repository (`File > Init Repo`)